luizbgomide/sovereign/combat.md

 Alice has <strong id="full cover">full cover</strong> from Bob if Bob has line of sight but cannot see *each* corner of Alice's cube.
 This typically occurs when shooting through windows or [arrow slits](https://en.wikipedia.org/wiki/Arrowslit).

+In practical terms, having the high ground (your feet are above their eyes) always gives at least partial cover.
+Playing next to walls grants cover.
+Attempt to claim these positions, and force your opponents into open space or below you.

 ## Surprise

 If a group is caught completely unaware, they may suffer surprise, granting their enemies a full free round of action before initiative is rolled.
 Surprise is *almost always* the result of an ambush (though the GM may rule that the [Core Gameplay Loop](/rules#core-gameplay-loop) results in surprise) or [Hard Entry](/rules#hard-entry).